Louisburgh, County Mayo: Geography

 Louisburgh is built on the Bunowen River, part of which is a salmon fishery.
 Nearby Roonagh Pier, approx 6 km from the town, is the departure point for ferries to Clare Island and Inishturk.
-There are a number of stunning beaches in the area renowned for their cleanliness.
-Nearest to the town are "majestic Old Head", Bunowen and Carramore while Carrowniskey, Cross, Lecanvey are within easy reach.
-Further to the west and south are the famed beaches of White Strand of Tallabawn, Silver Strand and Uggool Beach.
-Each year, on the May Bank Holiday Weekend, the town hosts a traditional music festival - Féile Chois Chuan - which attracts a large number of enthusiasts from many parts of Ireland and abroad.
+There are a number of beaches in the area which are known for their cleanliness.
+Closest to the town are "majestic Old Head", Bunowen and Carramore while Carrowniskey, Cross, Lecanvey are also nearby.
+Further to the west and south are the beaches of White Strand of Tallabawn, Silver Strand and Uggool Beach.

 The main geographical features around Louisburgh are Croagh Patrick to the east, the Sheeffry Hills and Mweelrea Mountains to the south, the Atlantic to the west and Clew Bay to the north.